HeatherKates/TanziaMLH1MSH2/README.md

 To run these pipelines navigate to the hipergator directory of your choice and use `git clone https://github.com/HeatherKates/TanziaMLH1MSH2.git`

-Each pipeline has a **data/** folder that contains a symlink to the actual location of the data on hipergator
+The RNAseq and ATACseq pipelines have a **data/** folder that contains a symlink to the actual location of the data on hipergator.
+The CUT&RUN pipeline has data symlinks in the respective run folders.

 ## Getting started